 Office-Based Buprenorphine: Patient Selection, Induction, and Management

 The first in a series of 12 monthly webinars designed to support the implementation of Medication Assisted Treatment (MAT) in primary care.
 We will address the spectrum of needs including clinician needs, systems of care and regulatory/legal milieu.
-Our first webinar will focus on practical issues of induction on buprenorphine, including evaluating if the patient is appropriate for office-based opioid treatment (OBOT), factors that inform the decision around home or office-based inductions and the basics of inductions from methadone and other long-acting opioids.
+This webinar focuses on practical issues of induction on buprenorphine, including evaluating if the patient is appropriate for office-based opioid treatment (OBOT), factors that inform the decision around home or office-based inductions and the basics of inductions from methadone and other long-acting opioids.
 This webinar is designed to dovetail with an earlier CSAM webinar covering buprenorphine induction basics.

 ASAM and/or CSAM Members: Free

 You must register on this site before purchasing using the link on the upper right corner of this page.
 Only after registering will you see the "Add to Cart" button.
 To purchase, scroll to the bottom of the page and choose your purchase option (member/non-member) and click "Add to Cart."